-Today’s bircher muesli recipe is part of my Sunday Prep series; simple recipes that can be prepared on the weekend and eaten during the week.
+Today’s recipe for low sugar overnight oats is part of my Sunday Prep routine — simple recipes that can be prepared on the weekend and eaten during the week.

-But preparing a wholesome meal first thing in the morning can sometimes be a little challenging, especially if you’re crunched for time.
+But preparing a wholesome meal first thing in the morning can be a little challenging when you’re crunched for time.
 This breakfast recipe makes mornings a breeze.

 I hope that you’ll spend the time you save doing something relaxing while you eat, such as reading a book, making notes in your journal, or (even better) sitting in the sunshine!

-Traditionally, in Australia at least, bircher muesli is made by soaking the oats in apple juice, with lots of grated apple and sultanas, and a good drizzle of honey.
+Traditionally, it’s made by soaking the oats in apple juice, with lots of grated apple and sultanas, and a good drizzle of honey.
 It’s delicious.
 But it’s also really high in sugar.
-My low sugar recipe uses coconut milk and plain yogurt, with added sweetness from whole fruit.
+My low-sugar recipe uses coconut milk and plain yogurt, with added sweetness from whole fruit.
 You can drizzle a little honey to serve, or use a few drops of liquid stevia.

-Apart from taking the stress of out of breakfast, soaking oats overnight is better for your body than eating them raw.
-Soaked oats are easier to digest, reducing post-breakfast bloat AND helping you to absorb more minerals from the oats themselves.
+Apart from taking the stress of out of breakfast, it’s better for your body to soak oats overnight rather than eating them raw.
+Soaked oats are easier to digest, reducing post-breakfast bloat AND helping you absorb more minerals from the oats themselves.

-Soaking oats (or cooking them as oatmeal) also makes them expand, which means that you can eat a larger portion without the extra calories.
+Soaking oats (or cooking them as oatmeal) also makes them expand, which means that you can eat a larger portion without actually eating more.
 Not that we’re in the business of counting calories, but we’re also not in the business of overeating!

 Serves 2 – 3 | Print It Here

-Customize this recipe by adding your favorite toppings, or use different grains (such as brown rice, buckwheat or quinoa flakes) in place of, or as a combination with, the oats.
+Customize this recipe by adding your favorite toppings, or use different grains (such as brown rice, buckwheat or quinoa flakes) in place of, or combined with the oats.

 Combine all of the ingredients in a large bowl; mix well (add a little water if mixture is too thick).
 Divide into serving bowls and leave in the fridge for two hours or overnight.
 Enjoy.